francesco-carotenuto/22-4006-CommsBio_DATA/README.md

 # The script ARIMA_regression.R #
-This script executes some statistics describing the frequency of the suitable climatic conditions to the species in the past temporal intervals and compare them to the conditions the Ethiopian wolf is experiencing now.
+This script executes some statistics describing the frequency of the suitable climatic conditions to the species in the past temporal intervals and compares them to the conditions the Ethiopian wolf is experiencing now.
 The main part of this script runs the ARIMA regressions described in the material and methods section of the manuscript to test the relationship between the species' geographic range, the temperature and altitude at which the species lived through time.
 Since this regression include a "time" component, it has to take